AlDrean/Bandapp/README.md

-andapp
+Bandapp
-Simple FastAPI witch gives what the menu is for the week at Bandejao  UNICAMP
+Simple FastAPI Api witch returns what is in the week's menu at Bandejao  UNICAMP

 Aplicativo levanta as refeições do bandejão de campinas <https://www.prefeitura.unicamp.br/cardapio/>